 This year has already seen South Park X Adidas drop some limited edition Towelie trainers with a secret hidden pouch for storing weed.
 Snoop Dogg is hosting a live event with Weedmaps, featuring performances from A$AP Rocky and Jhene Aiko among others.

 Elsewhere, Oculus and Tidal are partnering with various artists to deliver a series of 6 special events, headlined by rapper 2 Chainz, livestreamed simultaneously in VR and on the Tidal platform.

-Gaming franchises are also getting in on the action, with GTA set to release limited edition in-game merch and prizes, and the Crypto world is looking to their resident hero Elon Musk to get them really high (‘to the moon’ no less) to celebrate 4/20 - or ‘Doge Day’ as it’s now known in the community.
+Gaming franchises are also getting in on the action, with Grand Theft Auto set to release limited edition in-game merch and prizes, and the Crypto world is looking to their resident anti-hero Elon Musk to get them really high (‘to the moon’ no less) to celebrate 4/20 - or ‘Doge Day’ as it’s now known in the community.

 What brands are doing...

 The opportunity for brands extends well beyond weed culture.
-Outside of 4/20, Anheuser-Busch InBev has announced that they will invest $100 million in developing cannabis-infused drinks - tapping into the connected broader wellbeing and SLOW living spaces.
+Outside of 4/20, Anheuser-Busch InBev has announced that they will invest $100 million in developing cannabis-infused drinks - tapping into the connected broader wellbeing and slow licinv spaces.